CIVICs Locations

 Immune Mechanisms of Protection Against Mycobacterium tuberculosis Centers (IMPAc-TB)

-The Immune Mechanisms of Protection Against Mycobacterium tuberculosis Centers (IMPAc-TB) program is an initiative established by NIAID in 2019 to elucidate the immune responses needed to protect against infection with Mycobacterium tuberculosis (Mtb).
-The program will lead to a better understanding of tuberculosis (TB) immunology, which is critical to guide the design and development of new and improved TB vaccines, and it aligns with the goals of the NIAID Strategic Plan for Tuberculosis Research.
+The Immune Mechanisms of Protection Against Mycobacterium tuberculosis Centers (IMPAc-TB) program, established by NIAID in 2019, aims to elucidate the immune responses essential for protecting people against infection with Mycobacterium tuberculosis (Mtb).
+This program will lead to a better understanding of tuberculosis (TB) immunology, which is critical to guide the design and development of new and improved TB vaccines.
+The program aligns with the goals and objectives of the NIAID Strategic Plan for Tuberculosis Research.

 Main Areas of Focus

-The IMPAc-TB program aims to develop a comprehensive understanding of the immune responses required to prevent initial infection with Mtb, establishment of latent infection, and transition to active TB disease.
-To accomplish these objectives, multidisciplinary research teams will conduct immunological analyses of tissue-specific and systemic responses in small animals, non-human primates (NHPs), and humans to identify the key immune responses needed for protection against Mtb; identify immunologic targets that can be used to improve TB vaccine strategies; determine the impact of human immunodeficiency virus (HIV)/simian immunodeficiency virus (SIV) and nontuberculous mycobacteria (NTM) infections on relevant immune responses to Mtb infection or TB vaccines; and identify how bacterial immune evasion mechanisms subvert immune responses to Mtb.
+The IMPAc-TB program aims to develop a comprehensive understanding of the immune responses required to prevent initial infection with Mtb, the establishment of latent infection, and transition to active TB disease.
+To accomplish these objectives, multidisciplinary research teams conduct immunological analyses of tissue-specific and systemic responses using human samples, combined with assessments using small animals, non-human primates (NHPs) and computational modeling.
+These integrated approaches are designed to identify the key immune responses needed for protection against Mtb; determine immunologic targets that can be used to improve TB vaccine strategies; determine the impact of human immunodeficiency virus (HIV) and nontuberculous mycobacteria (NTM) infections on relevant immune responses to Mtb infection or TB vaccines; and identify how bacterial immune evasion mechanisms subvert immune responses to Mtb.

 Locations